Aegilops: Description

 These are annual plants, sometimes from rhizomes.
 The taller species reach about 80 centimeters in maximum height.
 The flat leaves are linear to narrowly lance-shaped, and are up to 15 centimeters long and one wide.
 The inflorescence is a spike with 2 to 12 solitary spikelets each up to 1.2 centimeters long.
 Some spikelets have one or three awns, and some have none.

-Wheat
+Origin of wheat

 Genus Aegilops has played an important role in the taxonomy of wheat.
 The familiar common wheat (Triticum aestivum) arose when cultivated emmer wheat hybridized with Aegilops tauschii about 8,000 years ago.
 Aegilops and Triticum are genetically similar, as evidenced by their ability to hybridize, and by the presence of Aegilops in the evolutionary heritage of many Triticum taxa.
 Aegilops is sometimes treated within Triticum.
 They are maintained as separate genera by most authorities because of their ecological characteristics, and because when united they do not form a monophyletic group (the lowest common class will need to include some other genera).